-- 1. Earnings
+- Earnings

-- 2. Growth in lending
+- Growth in lending

 - 3. Credit risks

 - · Large customers in financial difficulty

-- · Concentration risk: Individual customers

-- · Concentration risk: Industries

-- · Concentration, collateral

-- · Concentration, geography
+- · Credit risk concentration

 - · Other credit risks

 - · NPE deductions

 - 4. Market risks

 - · Interest rate risk

-- Equity risk
+- · Equity risk

 - · Foreign exchange risk

-- Credit spread risk
+- · Credit spread risk

+- · Interest rate risk in the banking book

-- 5. Liquidity risk
+- Liquidity risk

-- 6. Operational risk
+- Operational risk

 - 7. Leverage

-- 8. Regulatory maturity of capital instruments
+- Regulatory maturity of capital instruments

-- 9. Large corporates sensitivity matrix for borrower interest rate risk
+- Large corporates sensitivity matrix for borrower interest rate risk

-- 10. Other risks
+- 10 Other risks

 - · The Bank's business profile

 - · Strategic risks

 - Reputational risks

-- · Properties
+- Real estate risks

-- IFRS 9 transitional arrangement phase-out
+- · IFRS 9 transitional arrangement phase-out

 The impact of the individual areas on the solvency need has been calculated in part using the methods designated by the Danish FSA in its guidelines, and partly by making supplementary calculations and own methods.

-As shown in figure 4.9, the adequate own funds amounted to DKK 5.9 billion at end-2022, which is DKK 93 million up on end-2021.
-The increase was driven by higher add-ons as the total risk exposure amount and, by extension, the own funds requirement, were largely unchanged.
+As shown in figure 4.9, the adequate own funds amounted to DKK 5.9 billion at end-2023, which is on a level with the adequate own funds at end-2022.